larryhastings/vec/README.md

 whether the object was defined with cartesian or polar coordinates, they'll all work.

-`r_squared` is equivalent to `r*r`, but it's much cheaper to compute based on cartesian coordinates.
+`r_squared` is equivalent to `r*r`.
+But if you have a `vec.Vector2` object defined with cartesian coordinates, it's much cheaper to compute `r_squared` than `r`.
-There are a lot of use cases where `r_squared` works just as well as `r`, for example in collision detection in a game.
+And there are many use cases where `r_squared` works just as well as `r`.

+For example, consider collision detection in a game.
+One way to decide whether two objects are colliding is to measure the distance between them--if it's less than a certain distance **R**, the two objects are colliding.
+But computing the actual distance is expensive--it requires a time-consuming square root.
+It's much cheaper to compute the distance-squared between the two points.
+If that's less than **R^2**, the two objects are colliding.

 ### Operators and protocols